 6-9 March 2019, Digital Health Council Panel Titled “Interdisciplinary, collaborative models of designing, implementing, and evaluating digital behavior change interventions”, at the 40th Annual Meeting and Scientific Sessions of Society of Behavioural Medicine (SBM), Washington, DC, USA.
 Prof. Wac participates in a Panel discussion.
 Full citation Madalina Sucala, Katarzyna Wac, Donna Spruijt-Metz, The Digital Health Council Present […]

 Future Healthcare?
 Human & IT & Legal Perspectives Seminar How are healthcare technologies going to impact our society and relations?
 And what questions should we consider and discuss for the future, as the healthcare industry right now is changing dramatically?
-What Human and legal perspectives on the area, in shape of short presentations from experts […]
+What Human and legal perspectives on the area, in the shape of short presentations from […]

 2 November 2018, 9-11h, Battelle 432, PhD Defence of Marios Fanourakis titled: “On the Feasibility and Privacy Benefits of On-Device Data Mining for Opportunistic Crowd-Sensing and Service Self-Provisioning”.
 PhD Candidate Marios Fanourakis Thesis Title “On the Feasibility and Privacy Benefits of On-Device Data Mining for Opportunistic Crowd-Sensing and Service Self-Provisioning” Abstract Mobile device services are increasingly becoming […]